emard/ulx3s/README.md

         it is connected to J1_27+ and wrong pullup/pulldown at boot will prevent ESP32 from booting
     [x] ESP-32: won't boot when SD connected.
-Don't solder it at PCB v1.7 it should be routed differently in newer release Here is a possible SD card connection Arduino->Examples->ESP32->SD_MMC_Test
+Don't solder it at PCB v1.7 It is routed differently in newer release Arduino->Examples->ESP32->SD_MMC_Test
         https://github.com/espressif/esp-idf/blob/master/examples/storage/sd_card/README.md
-        move blue LED from GPIO2 to GPIO17
+        moved blue LED from GPIO2 to GPIO5
-    [ ] SD card pullup pulldowns (do we need them if FPGA can pullup/pulldown) [x] I2C resistors increased 470->2.2k
+    [x] I2C resistors increased 470->2.2k
     [ ] GPDI series C=100nF to each differential line.
     [x] reliable shutdown (D11=RED LED, R4=4.7k)